yannickl88/blog-articles/drafts/single-page-application-considerations.md

 [//]: # (DATE: 2016-09-15T08:00:00+01:00)
 [//]: # (TAGS: spa, browser, javascript)

 With the rise in mobile computing power and faster browser the internet has seen some change.
 Where websites used to be simple pages we now have a rich user experiences and mobile apps.
 These complex sites are usually called Singe Page Applications (SPA).
-No longer are sites separate pages like a book but behave more like a desktop applications.
+No longer are sites separate pages like a book but behave more like desktop applications.
 They can better cater to their target audience because they provide more flexibility.
 Yet, all this comes at a cost.
 The question becomes: Is the web better for it?

 In this blog post I will try to motivate why you should reconsider when you are thinking of creating a SPA.
 Not everything should be a SPA and some serious downsides which you need to consider.